BrunoKaiser/IDIV/programms/SAStoLua/readme_SAStoLua.txt

 2.2 SAS_Searcher_more_includes.lua

 This programm collect data from SAS programms and their sub programms in a recursive manner to show in a tab tree results of a search of standardized lines.
-The difference to SAS_Searcher.lua is that there can be more than one include filn in one include statement.
+The difference to SAS_Searcher.lua is that there can be more than one include file in one include statement.